Masterpiece Stories

 Édouard Manet, Portrait of Eva Gonzalès, 1870, Sir Hugh Lane Bequest, National Gallery, London, UK.

 Manet was often criticized for his realistic style, which we see in his Portrait of Eva Gonzalès.
-The brushwork is tight and polished and we can see his attention to detail.
-Speaking of which, considering this is a portrait of a female artist, it seems odd he has chosen a full-length portrait as opposed to a bust.
+The brushwork is tight and polished, and we can see his attention to detail.
+Speaking of which, considering this is a portrait of a female artist, it seems odd that he has chosen a full-length portrait as opposed to a bust.
 It’s almost as if Manet is combining the idea of formal portraiture with an artist’s portrait.

 Even weirder is the fact that Eva is painted in a beautiful white gown, not a paint-splattered smock.
 Take a look at the canvas, too.
-She’s working on a still life of a flower arrangement, typical subject matter for proper ladies as their ability to freely interact with the world was a bit constricted.
+She’s working on a still life of a flower arrangement, typical subject matter for proper ladies, as their ability to freely interact with the world was a bit constricted.
 Then, there’s the frame around the painting-in-progress.
 Usually, a piece is framed once it is completed, not while it is in progress, making the inclusion of the frame a bit strange.

 Edouard Manet, Portrait of Eva Gonzalès 1870, Sir Hugh Lane Bequest, National Gallery, London, UK.
 Detail.